babelsociety/website/content/blog/in-depth-economy/index.md

 Remember that our main design decision imposes that **an individual's quality of life is strictly bound to society's quality of life**, thus the most natural way to allocate resources is for **everything** to be **shared and freely accessible**, both the means of production and the results of our efforts.

-It is important to understand that resources consumption is completely disconnected from one's production and effort.
+It is important to understand that consumption is completely disconnected from one's production and effort.

-If we would follow the old logic of giving different shares of production to different people according to a set of rules, then each individual would work hard to maximize their own gains, to manipulate the system to favor them.
+If we would follow the old logic of giving different economic power to different people according to a set of rules, then each individual would work hard to maximize their own gains, to manipulate the system to favor them.
 Only by making everything freely accessible we can let our intrinsic greed work for the greater-good rather than for our individual gains.
 Once everything is free, every innovation, every improvement, all spent efforts will be to the benefits of society as a whole.

-Everything must be free for us to attain real freedom.
+Everything must be free for us to attain real freedom and foster mutual aid.

 Times are changing and thanks to technological improvements, we can achieve such a society at large scale.
 Long gone are the times when a drought would starve an entire village.
 Today technology allow us to easily satisfy the needs of every person alive.